HunterB06/neural_network/README.md

 # Simple neural network

 This is a simple implementation of a neural network done from scratch in C++.
-As an example, you have a main that actually train the network in order for him to be able to perform a XOR.
+As an example, you have a main that actually trains the network in order for him to be able to perform a XOR.

 | A | B | A XOR B |